influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/create.md

   - /influxdb/cloud/organizations/buckets/bucket-schema
 ---

-The `influx bucket-schema create` command creates a measurement schema for an InfluxDB bucket.
+The `influx bucket-schema create` command sets the schema for a measurement in an InfluxDB bucket that has the `explicit` schema-type.

 {{% note %}}
 {{< bucket-schema/requires >}}